mcraig0602/RecipeSite_React/README.md

 This is another version of my recipe site written with React.
 It's still a work in progress, but it's coming along.

+- Fixed the masterside I think.
+Added lodash to handle an issue with a variable that needed to be immutable.
+Lodash also made it easier to splice parts of arrays.<br>
+- Need to fix the post request.
+I just ran out of time.<br>

--Made some headway on making everything a little more smooth.
+- Made some headway on making everything a little more smooth.<br>
--I need to figure out a way to convert the quantities between recipes and optimize the quantity.
+- I need to figure out a way to convert the quantities between recipes and optimize the quantity.<br>
--Make the autocomplete on the recipe selector more smooth.
+- Make the autocomplete on the recipe selector more smooth.<br>
--The masterside of the app is kind of broken.
-I'm updating the individual tab portion.

 ## Standard Create React App stuff